Squigglbunny/obsidian-rosary/README.md

 ## Known Issues
 - Setting Rosary path can be finnicky - typing the path helps.
 ## Info on the Rosary
 The Rosary is a twofold prayer - it is both vocal and mental.
-While the lips pronounce the words of the Hail Mary (vocal prayer), the mind should reflect (mental prayer) on the mystery of the Rosary that has been announced.
+While the lips pronounce the words of the Hail Mary, the mind should reflect on the mystery of the Rosary that has been announced.
 ### The Mysteries (Wikipedia)
 The Mysteries of the Rosary are meditations on episodes in the life and death of Jesus from the Annunciation to the Ascension and beyond.
 These are traditionally grouped by fives into themed sets known as the _Joyful_ (or _Joyous_) _Mysteries_, the _Sorrowful Mysteries_, and the _Glorious Mysteries_.
 Pope John Paul II recommended an additional set called the _Luminous Mysteries_ (or the "Mysteries of Light") in his apostolic letter *Rosarium Virginis Mariae* in October 2002.
 ##### Joyful Mysteries